 I am surprised that a director with Robert Wise’s experience and credentials would not have seen the potential pitfalls of this sequence and in shooting it the way it was shot.

 I thought Robert Wise was a strange choice for director.
-Robert Wise was not a science fiction person.
-He’s a wonderful man and a great director but it wasn’t his cup of tea.
+Robert Wise was not a science-fiction person.
+He’s a wonderful man and a great director, but it wasn’t his cup of tea.
 I don’t think he enjoyed the experience very much.

-He did do The Day The Earth Stood Still, arguably one of the best science fiction films ever made.
+He did do The Day The Earth Stood Still, arguably one of the best science-fiction films ever made.

-I really respect Robert Wise but this whole project seemed to overwhelm him.
+I really respect Robert Wise, but this whole project seemed to overwhelm him.
 And I think he was just worn out by the politics, indecision and change.
 The film needed a clear vision and as I said earlier it was being created by committee.